solarte7/NegationAndUncertainty/README.md

 This repository contains a deep learning-based approach for speculation and negation detection from clinical texts written in Spanish.
 The approach addresses negation and speculation detection as a sequence-labeling task, where each token in a sentence is classified as being part of the cue or the scope.
 This approach recognizes cues and scopes using the BIO tagging format.

-This approach performs negation and speculation detection as a sequence labeling task.
-The proposed approach explores two deep learning methods:
+The proposed approach explores two deep learning methods to perform negation and speculation detection from clinical text written in Spanish:
  <ul>

  <li> <strong>Bidirectional Long Short memory (BiLSTM): </strong>